diegofn/TuneIn-Radio-VLC/README.md

 Version 0.1
 ===========
 * This is the first version, My Presets and Local Radio working
 * The LUA Script mapping the Categories and Location nodes

 Wish list
 =========
-* Read the username and password for the Preference Dialog
+* Read the username and password for the Preferences Dialog
-* Mapping the Talk and Podcast menu (using a Lua Module)
-* Support for StreamtheWorld
 * Be accepted in VLC git ;)